HIAS-Zhao/RS-fault-tolerant/README.md

   <img src="assets/asrp.png" width="78%" alt="Full Redundancy Protection framework">
 </p>

-Together with module-level vulnerability analysis, ZMORP and FRP form the complete VHPS pipeline.
+Together with module-level vulnerability analysis, ZMORP and ASRP form the complete VHPS pipeline.
 Protection and recovery are performed entirely at the algorithm level and do not require hardware self-checking support.

 ## Qualitative Results